 Each year interested Ashbrook Independent School students and parents can arrange for after school clubs, classes, and activities that meet on the campus, and provide additional opportunities for students.
 Examples include:

 - Math Club

 - Music Lessons

 - Annual School Theater production

-Each spring, kindergarten through grade eight students participate in a science fair.
+Each spring, K-8 students participate in a science fair.
 Projects are planned around a specific theme and displayed for all families to view and to enjoy.

 Eighth Grade Trip

-Each spring, the graduating eighth graders culminate their Ashbrook experience with a multi-day trip to Seattle.
+Each spring, the graduating 8th graders culminate their Ashbrook experience with a multi-day trip to Seattle.
 Parents and staff plan the trip to include educational, community service, and entertainment elements.
 The trip is paid for by fundraising and family contributions.
-Chaperones include parents and at least one staff member.
+Chaperones include parents and staff members.